 Learning to do linking magic tricks can add a classic magic effect to your repertoire and dazzle your audience.
-The most famous linking magic tricks is the Chinese linking rings illusion, in which the magician bangs two metallic rings together, and they become linked.
+One of the most famous linking magic tricks is the Chinese linking rings illusion, in which the magician bangs two metallic rings together causing them to become linked.
 The magician can interlink and separate the solid metal rings at will.
 This illusion can produce an impressive effect, but can only be done with special equipment.
-Learning to perform the trick requires hiding the trick’s secret at all times.
+Learning to perform the trick requires hiding the trick's secret at all times.

 Place the trick ring over you left arm, being careful to keep the open section at the inside of your elbow, out of view of your audience.
 Take the solid ring off your right arm and show that it is solid.
 Use the same move you did before but actually turn the ring.
 Practice the motion of doing this at home prior to performing.
 The real turning should look exactly like the fake one.

 Grab and Bang

 Grab the trick ring off your arm and cover the gap with your index finger and thumb.
 Bang the solid sections of the rings together to further convince the audience that they are solid.
 Bang them together again, but this time slip the solid ring through the gap in the trick ring, covering the gap with your index finger.
 Let the solid ring drop to show they are linked.
 Still cover the gap by holding it between your thumb and index finger.